About Sijia Dong

 The Institute develops imaging tools to highlight chemical processes – enabling clinicians to better diagnose and treat disease.

 The Dong Lab develops and applies physics-based and data-driven computational methods to understand multiscale processes, from electronic structures to emergent properties.
-We use such understandings to develop design strategies for molecules, materials, and processes that matter in renewable energy, biomedicine, and other areas of societal importance.
+We use such understandings to develop design strategies for molecules, materials, and processes that matter in renewable energy, biomedicine, quantum information science, and other areas of societal importance.